Village Aling The Way To Jiri To Everest Trekking

 Can I change my trekking dates after booking?

 Date changes may be possible depending on availability.
-Communicate with the agency and make sure about your dates.
+Communicate with the agency and confirm your dates.

 What is the cancellation policy?